sfigg/commercialization-public/test/hlk/user/windows-hardware-lab-kit-filters.md

 >[!NOTE]
 >
-If your HLK environment doesn’t have access to the Internet, you can copy the file to your test server.
+If your HLK environment doesn't have access to the Internet, you can copy the file to your test server.

 >[!NOTE]
 >